What is capacity building and why is it important to nonprofit organizations?

-WF has concluded its second year of the CapCONNECT capacity building program.
+WF has concluded the third year of the CapCONNECT capacity building program.
 TCC Group, Inc. (TCC) has been a respected source for facilitation, presentation, and guidance through the entire process.
-Over the first and second year of the CapCONNECT program (September 2015-August 2017), TCC conducted evaluations of the six workshops, the coaching, and the overall experience of grantees throughout the program.
+Over the first three years of the program (September 2015 – May 2018), TCC conducted evaluations of the six workshops, the coaching, and the overall experience of grantees throughout the program.
 The evaluations included a survey for participating organizations asking for input on the quality and content of the workshops, the training provided by TCC Group, and their ability to take action based on workshop materials as it related to their capacity building goals.

 As reported in the TCC Group evaluation survey, 93% of grantees surveyed felt the program was an excellent use of their staff’s time and would recommend CapCONNECT to other nonprofits.
 Specifically, 85% agreed that they have seen capacity building changes translate into programmatic effectiveness.

 WF has also had a positive benefit come from the CapCONNECT program.
 WF has not only benefited from the workshops, we have been able to show our grantee partners that we are here to help them not only by being a funder but also increasing their level of comfort and trust in their relationship with the WF.

 The ability to network and learn from other organizations was a highlight of the CapCONNECT program for many grantees.
 During interviews, grantees mentioned they felt it was an invaluable opportunity to be in the room with peers and learn the way other organizations operate and they were able to share ideas on managing similar challenges.
 The networking experience provided 79% of the participants to develop relationships with peer organizations that extended beyond the workshop – including collaboration on programming and projects.